-The chart below sets forth our entity structure and that of our direct and indirect subsidiaries.
+The chart below sets forth our entity structure and that of our direct and indirect parents and subsidiaries.
 The chart does not include all of our affiliates and subsidiaries and, in some cases, we have combined separate entities for presentation purposes.
-The equity ownership percentages shown below for Charter Communications Holdings, LLC ("Charter Holdings") are approximations.
+The equity ownership percentages shown below for Charter Holdings are approximations.
 Indebtedness amounts shown below are principal amounts as of December 31, 2023.
 See Note 8 to the accompanying consolidated financial statements contained in "Part II.
 Item 8.
 Financial Statements and Supplementary Data," which also includes the accreted values of the indebtedness described below.